mindplay-dk/kisstpl/README.md

 `begin()` and `end()` so you can type-hint and swap out implementations as needed.

 You can also replace the `ViewFinder` implementation if you need custom logic (specific to your project) for locating templates.
-Two implementations are
+A few implementations are
+included:

+  * `SimpleViewFinder` for direct 1:1 class-to-file mapping (and zero overhead from calls to `file_exists()`.)

+  * `DefaultViewFinder` which searches a list of root-paths and defaults to the first template found.

+  * `MultiViewFinder` which allows you to aggregate as many other `ViewFinder` instances as you need, and try them in order.

-included: `SimpleViewFinder` for direct 1:1 class/template-mappings (with no overhead from calls to `file_exists()`) and `DefaultViewFinder` which searches a list of root-paths and defaults to the first template found - the latter is useful in modular scenarios, e.g. using a "theme" folder for template overrides.
+The latter is useful in modular scenarios, e.g. using a "theme" folder for template overrides, allowing you to plug in as many conventions for locating views as necessary.